danchoi/vmail/README.markdown

 ## Invoking your web browser

-When you're reading a message, `,o` opens the first hyperlink in the document on or after the cursor in your normal web browser.
+When you're reading a message, `,o` opens the first hyperlink in the document on or after the cursor in your web browser.

 When you're reading a message with an html mail part, `,h` saves that part to a local file (`vmail-htmlpart.html`) and opens it in your normal web browser.